The school will not charge for:

 *education provided on any trip that takes place outside school hours if it is part of the National Curriculum, or part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school, or part of religious education; and

 *supply teachers to cover for those teachers who are absent from school accompanying pupils on a residential trip.

 *board and lodging for all trips (Some exceptions – see Remissions)

 *for trips deemed to be outside school hours the school can also charge for:

 -entrance fees to museums, theatres, castles, etc

 If the number of school sessions taken up by the trip is 50% or more of the number of half days spent on the trip, it is deemed to have taken place during school hours (even if some activities take place late in the evening).
 Whatever the starting and finishing times of the school day, Regulations require that the school day is divided into 2 sessions.
 A “half day” means any period of 12 hours ending with noon or midnight on any day.

 Students are away from noon on Wednesday to 9pm on Sunday.

 5 school sessions out of a possible 9 sessions = 55.56 % and therefore the trip deemed to have taken place within school hours.

 For Educational Residential Trips (wholly or mainly in Term-Time) the school will remit in full, the cost of board and lodging where the parents/carers of a student are in receipt of the following support payments or if the student is eligible for Free School Meals (FSM).
-Trips during school holidays which are not wholly or mainly Educational Trips will be assessed on a trip by trip basis.
+Trips during school holidays that are not wholly or mainly Educational Trips will be assessed on a trip-by-trip basis.